 The map, feature, and image services you publish to federated ArcGIS Server sites are automatically available to you in your portal as layers.
 You can also add the services you publish to stand-alone ArcGIS Server sites as layer items in the portal or use the services in maps you create in a portal map viewer.

 To share an entire file geodatabases with other portal members or the public, compress the file geodatabase and add it to your ArcGIS Enterprise portal.
 If you're a member of a role that has publishing privileges, you can publish the file geodatabase contents as a hosted feature layer that can be used in maps, apps, and analysis.

 Depending on your privileges, you can do the following with file geodatabases in an ArcGIS Enterprise portal:

-- Any hosted feature layer in the portal can be configured to allow portal members to export data from it.
+- Any hosted feature layer can be configured to allow portal members to export data from it.
 If the owner of the layer or organization administrator enables this capability and shares the layer with you, you can export the hosted feature layer data to a file geodatabase.
 Download the file geodatabase from the portal and use its contents in desktop apps, other ArcGIS Enterprise portals, or ArcGIS Online organizations.